-To build our homeWe bought a piece of land in Pemberton, British Columbia.
-Five and a half acres of woods and rock to build our home.
+To build our homeWe bought five and a half acres of woods and rock in Pemberton, British Columbia.

 01.2019 RenderingsWe’ve been iterating on lots of details over the past few months.
 The exterior dimensions have been locked in since the foundation was poured, so our focus has been on the interiors as well as some landscape and grading considerations.
 These are the latest models that account for all the decisions we’ve made so far.